Marine Corps Tuition Assistance (TA) pays up to 100% of tuition and required fees for taking college courses while on active duty.

 Marine Corps Tuition Assistance Eligibility and Payment Rates

-TA is available for all active duty Marines with at least 24 months of service.
+TA is available for all active duty Marines.
 Tuition assistance is also available to reservists on continuous active duty, enlisted reservists ordered to active duty 120 days, and to reserve officers ordered to active duty for two years or more.

 The Marine Corps will pay 100% tuition and fees not to exceed:

 - $250 per semester credit hour, or